resident-alien-game/resident-alien-game/index.md

 - Grass: We have added the grass to the game
 - Lighting: We have changed lighting to the game to a dark light so it will be a little bit harder to find the pieces.
 We have also added a new light source, while a UFO flying around the map it will shine a bright light on the ground.

+## Future Work
+1. Add more levels to the game.
+2. Let the alien be able to kill the cop by attacking couple time.
+3. Once changed back to alien form, instead of turning back after a certain time, the alien will have to kill a civilian to change back to human form.

 ## Project Management

 We have used the project board from GitHub to manage our project.
 The link to the project board is [here](https://github.com/orgs/resident-alien-game/projects/3/views/1).

+## Game Download
+The game can be downloaded from the following link: [Resident Alien Game](https://hangbo.itch.io/resident-alien-game)

 ## About us